Divyanka-20/GarmentGrid/README.md

 ---

+## 🌐 Live Demo

+Check out the live site here 👉 [GarmentGrid Live](http://www.garmentgrid.great-site.net/)

+---

 ## Features

   - ✅ User registration and login system with secure session management
   - 🛍️ Browse products by categories (Men’s Wear, Women’s Wear, Kids, Accessories, etc.)
   - 🛒 Dynamic shopping cart with add, remove, and update quantity functionality
-  - 🎟️ Multiple discount coupon codes with custom validation, allowing **one-time use per user**
+  - 🎟️ Multiple discount coupon codes with custom validation
   - 💰 Real-time cart price calculations including discounts and shipping fees
   - 📝 Order placement with detailed order history and option to **cancel orders anytime**
+  - 🌟 Rate your purchased items from order history
   - 📱 Fully responsive design for seamless experience on mobile and desktop devices
   - 🔐 Secure backend with prepared statements to prevent SQL injection and other vulnerabilities
   - 🧩 Modular and clean PHP codebase for easy maintenance and scalability
   - 👤 User profile management: update personal information easily in the account section
   - 🔍 Advanced search with category filters for quick product discovery
   - 🚪 User logout functionality to securely end sessions
+  -
 ---

 ## 🚀 Tech Stack Used